 The magazine, SFX, has up a bunch of pictures for season five, ranging from spoilery to not-so-spoilery.
 They also have up some interesting interviews with the cast and an introduction to the new season with Toby Whithouse, the creator of the show.

 By Paula R. Stiles

-The episode tonight is 8.11, “LARP and the Real Girl.”
-In addition to the official press release and official photos, we have the CW promo, a Producer’s Preview, a sneak peek, and the Canadian promo.
-There’s also an interview up at TV Line with Felicia Day and Day will be tweeting live during the episode.
-If you participate in that, be nice.
+The episode tonight is 8.12, “As Time Goes By.”
+In addition to the official press release and official photos, we have the CW promo, a Producer’s Preview, a preview review, a sneak peek, and the Canadian promo.

 If you like these spoilers, please help continue our site by making a donation, buying one of our fiction issues, or buying one of our books: Fraterfamilias, Historical Lovecraft, Future Lovecraft, and our Gothic horror anthology, Candle in the Attic Window.
 You can also buy Paula’s non-fiction book on medieval Spanish history, Templar Convivencia.